 - Lower rate: first payment of £2500, followed by monthly payments of £100.

-In order to receive the full amount available, you must make a claim within 3 months of your partner's death.
-Otherwise, you'll receive fewer monthly payments.
+In order to receive the full amount available, you must make a claim within 3 months of your partner’s death.
+Otherwise, you’ll receive fewer monthly payments.
 If you receive any other benefits, Bereavement Support Payment will not affect your benefits for the first year.
 After a year, the money from your first BSP payment could affect the other benefits you receive.
 Please note that you must inform your benefits office when you start receiving Bereavement Support Payment.

 Discounted and Free Television